 EPA estimates of the cost of compliance are based on industry-wide compliance to the regulation.
-When products are custom designed for a limited market then costs may be higher.
+When products are custom designed for a limited anna an aireanna an aileachadh ann an bhliann ann an thairteachadh ann an thuaileachadh an spiriteach an thairt market then costs may be higher.
 The costs estimated by EPA may, in fact, decrease over time, after initial production line changes are made and as manufacturers become more familiar with various types of noise control features.